Analyzing the Dual Space of the Saturated Ideal of a Regular Set and the Local Multiplicities of its Zeros: Analyzing Multiplicity

-In \cite{z11r}, Zhang and others proposed an approach for isolating real solutions of a zero-dimensional triangular set as well as counting their multiplicities.
+\begin{remark} In \cite{z11r}, Zhang and others proposed an approach for isolating real solutions of a zero-dimensional triangular set as well as counting their multiplicities.
 Interested readers may refer to \cite{z11r} for the formal notation of \emph{real solution isolation with multiplicity}.
-In this section, we show how to produce the real solution isolation with multiplicity of any given zero-dimensional regular set $\tss$ based on the output of $\alg{Reg2Sim}(\tss)$.
+It should be noted that the real solution isolation with multiplicity of any given zero-dimensional regular set $\tss$ can also be easily obtained from the output of $\alg{Reg2Sim}(\tss)$.